apache/beam/website/www/site/content/en/blog/go-sdk-release.md

     * This is a breaking change if one was calling `beam.TryCrossLanguage`

 #### Fixed in 2.35.0
-  * Non-global window Side Inputs don't match (correctness bug) [BEAM-11087](https://issues.apache.org/jira/browse/BEAM-11087)
+  * Non-global window side inputs don't match (correctness bug) [BEAM-11087](https://issues.apache.org/jira/browse/BEAM-11087)
-    * Until 2.35.0 it's not recommended to use Side Inputs that are not using the global window.
+    * Until 2.35.0 it's not recommended to use side inputs that are not using the global window.
-  * DoFns using Side Inputs accumulate memory over bundles, causing OOMs [BEAM-13130](https://issues.apache.org/jira/browse/BEAM-13130)
+  * DoFns using side inputs accumulate memory over bundles, causing out of memory issues [BEAM-13130](https://issues.apache.org/jira/browse/BEAM-13130)

 ## Roadmap

 The [SDK roadmap](/roadmap/go-sdk/) has been updated.
 Ongoing focus is to bolster streaming focused features, improve existing connectors, and make connectors easier to implement.

-In the nearer term this comes in the form of improvements to Side Inputs, and providing wrappers and improving ease-of-use for Cross Language Transforms from Java.
+In the nearer term this comes in the form of improvements to side inputs, and providing wrappers and improving ease-of-use for cross language transforms from Java.

 ## Conclusion